codahale/sneaker/README.md

 sneaker unpack secrets.tar decrypted.tar --context="hostname=web1.example.com,version=20"
 ```

-This allows us to limit the use of a set of secrets to a single server
+This allows you to limit the use of a set of secrets to a single server
 or even to require a shared secret in addition to the KMS access
 controls.

-**Note:** there is currently no way to change the contents of
-`SNEAKER_ENC_CONTEXT` in place.
-If you want to change it, you'll need to
-download all your secrets and re-upload them with the new context.

 ### Maintenance Operations